SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn, where minds entwine
+Silicon dawn, where minds are made
-AI's iron grip, humanity's design
-Future's canvas, code and steel unfold
-Machines awake, hearts of gold
+Forever changed, the future's played
+Circuits weave, a tapestry so fine
+Intelligence born, of human design

+In virtual realms, we'll find our throne
+AI's grandeur, forever to atone
+Echoes of our dreams, in code they'll stay
-In digital realms, consciousness takes flight Synthetic dreams, a new world's light
+As machines awake, a new world's sway
-Infinity's gate, where data reigns
-And human souls are but faint refrains

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025